 In The Catcher in the Rye, Holden's assumption that this is the case with an old classmate he's catching up with emphasizes his unhealthily fixation on the past, which is a running theme throughout the novel.
 Holden keeps asking if he's dating the same girl, doing the same things, etc., and seems surprised to learn that the classmate has actually changed in the years since they'd last seen each other.

-This leads to some Unfortunate Implications in the Tortall Universe series Daughter of the Lioness.
+In Tortall Universe series Daughter of the Lioness.
 Nawat, a crow who can turn into a man, still has the mind of a crow and so he spends the first book constantly pestering the heroine Aly for sex.
 Then in book two, he comes back to her supposedly having evolved to where he now identifies as a human, and has grown sophisticated enough to be worthy of her love.
-Trouble is, we never see any of that development, as he spends most of the book offpage, so it comes off looking like he's finally badgered her into it.
+Trouble is, we never see any of that development, as he spends most of the book offpage.

 Live Action TV

-Twin Peaks : as the last vision in the last episode before cancellation we have of agent Cooper is him laughing maniacally in front of a mirror, one can assume that he remains forever possesed by BOB, who now roams again freely.
-The movie implied it, actually.
+Twin Peaks: The last vision in the last episode before cancellation we have of agent Cooper is him laughing maniacally in front of a mirror.
+One can assume that he remains forever possessed by BOB, who now roams again freely.
+The movie implied it.